-- 1) Maintain at least 50 members representing at least five countries and three zones - 2) Provide evidence of support for at least three multi-club or district community development and humanitarian service projects - 3) Help clubs and districts obtain partners (within or outside of Rotary) and other resources for their projects - 4) Maintain a website with current information and resources - 5) Meet all of the requirements and policies for Rotary Action Groups
+- 1) Provide evidence of support for at least three multi-club or district community development and humanitarian service projects - 2) Help clubs and districts obtain partners (within or outside of Rotary) and other resources for their projects - 3) Maintain a website with current information and resources - 4) Meet all of the requirements and policies for Rotary Action Groups

 Provisionally recognized Rotary Action Groups shall have all the rights and responsibilities of Rotary Action Groups.
-At the end of the two-year period, the Networking and Service Groups Committee shall evaluate and recommend that the Board recognize or terminate the provisional Rotary Action Group.
+At the end of the two-year period, the Board may recognize or terminate the provisional Rotary Action Group.
 Groups that are denied recognition may not reapply for a period of two years from the date of denial.
-(January 2019 Mtg., Bd.
+(April 2021 Mtg., Bd.
 Dec.
-115)
+157)

 Source: January 2017 Mtg., Bd.
 Dec.
 113; Amended by October 2018 Mtg., Bd.
 Dec.
 58; January 2019 Mtg., Bd.
 Dec.
-115
+115; April 2019 Mtg., Bd.
+Dec.
+142; September 2020 Mtg., Bd.
+Dec.
+23; April 2021 Mtg., Bd.
+Dec.
+157

-42.030.6 Maintaining Status as a Rotary Action Group
+42.020.6 Maintaining Status as a Rotary Action Group

-To maintain its status as a Rotary Action Group, a group must:
+To maintain its status as a Rotary Action Group, a group must function in accordance with its recognized purpose and in accordance with RI policy and

-1) Function in accordance with its recognized purpose and in accordance with RI policy.
+- 1) Serve as a resource to clubs and districts by providing them with technical advice on project planning and implementation, developing best practices, guides, in-person and/or virtual learning opportunities. - 2) Annually demonstrate evidence for maintaining expertise in the group. - 3) Regularly collaborate with clubs, districts, and multidistricts on international projects in their area of specialty and annually support at least three multi-club or district humanitarian service projects.
+Groups shall maintain a record of their involvement and project outcomes. - 4) Demonstrate ability to connect clubs and districts with organizations in their area of specialty. - 5) Consistently distribute print or electronic communications to members of the Rotary Action Group. - 6) Maintain a website with current information and resources. - 7) Hold an annual meeting, in person or online, through which members can interact. - 8) Submit an annual report of activities and finances, as requested by the general secretary, with a copy to its members by 1 October. - 9) Maintain an action plan and report progress towards objectives in the annual report.

-- 2) Regularly collaborate with clubs, districts, and multidistricts on international service projects in their area of specialty. - 3) Annually support at least three multi-club or district community development and humanitarian service projects.
-Groups shall maintain a record of their involvement and project outcomes. - 4) Consistently distribute print or electronic communications to members of the Rotary Action Group. - 5) Maintain a website with current information and resources. - 6) Hold an annual meeting, in person or online, through which members can interact. - 7) Submit an annual report of activities and finances, as requested by the general secretary, with a copy to its members by 1 October. - 8) Annual reports shall be reviewed by the general secretary and the Networking and Service Groups Committee to determine whether groups are maintaining their active status.
-(January 2019 Mtg., Bd.
+Annual reports shall be reviewed by the general secretary and the RI Programs Committee to determine whether groups are maintaining their active status.
+Groups that do not meet the criteria to maintain status shall be terminated by the RI Board of Directors.
+(April 2021 Mtg., Bd.
 Dec.
-115)
+157)

 Source: June 2005 Mtg., Bd.
 Dec.
 302; Amended by January 2011 Mtg., Bd.
 Dec.
 137; January 2016 Mtg., Bd.
 Dec.
 123; January 2017 Mtg., Bd.
 Dec.
 113; October 2018 Mtg., Bd.
 Dec.
 58; January 2019 Mtg., Bd.
 Dec.
-115
+115; April 2019 Mtg., Bd.
+Dec.
+142; April 2021 Mtg., Bd.
+Dec.
+157

-42.030.7.
+42.020.7.
 Rotary Action Group Communication Policies